Start your learning to manage Accounts, Billings and Subscriptions!

 - That if they bought their Office 365 subscription through a third party, such as Apple or BestBuy, they should contact the retailer directly to manage their subscription and billing.

-Motivated Michelle wants to share her Microsoft subscription benefits with friends and family."Is this free?
+Motivated Michelle wants to share her Microsoft/XBOX subscription benefits with friends and family."Is this free?
 And can I share it with anyone I choose?
 I want to link my two brothers to my account.", she enquires.

 You can tell Michelle yes, this is free of charge!
-When customers purchase Office 365 Home, they can share their subscription benefits with up to four other people, at no extra cost.
+When customers purchase Office 365 Home (or Xbox), they can share their subscription benefits with up to four other people, at no extra cost.
 Each person gets the latest version of the Office apps, 1TB of free OneDrive storage, 60 Skype minutes per month, and an Outlook inbox with 50GB of storage!
 Advise Michelle that she can share with whomever she likes, but that both her brothers need their own Microsoft account for this to happen.
 If they don’t already have a Microsoft account, they can create one for free when they accept Michelle’s invitation to share.

 Forgetful Fatima is still confused about how to share her Microsoft account benefits with her husband.
 "It’s all very well saying you can share your subscription with your family, but how on earth are you supposed to do it? ", she complains.